Baïla: Population

 According to PEPAM (Water and Sanitation Program for the Millennium), there are 1287 people and 179 households in Baïla.
 Most of the population is Jola, specifically Jola Fogny, a subgroup within the ethnicity.
 Pierre Goudiaby Atepa, an architect, was born in Baïla.

 Flora

-In Baïla, there is a kapok tree, considered sacred by the population, which is 14 centuries old.
+In Baïla, there is a kapok tree—a common name for fibre-producing trees of the Malvaceae family—considered sacred by the population, which is 14 centuries old.